gap892003/Coursera-ML/README.md

 # Coursera-ML

-Solutions for Machine learning course taught by Andrew Ng at Coursera.
+Solutions for Machine learning course taught by Dr. Andrew Ng at Coursera.